Sunday, February 23, 2025

 Also, during the current president’s former term in office, twenty-seven psychiatrists collaborated on a book entitled The Dangerous Case of Donald Trump, in which they agreed that, although a diagnosis should not be made without formal examination of the patient, dangerousness may be assessed from observed behavior.
 And their unanimous conclusion was that this man was a clear and present danger to the US and to the world.
 One particularly chilling passage concludes that the president “is now the most powerful head of state in the world,” but is also “one of the most impulsive, arrogant, ignorant, disorganized, chaotic, nihilistic, self-contradictory, self-important, and self-serving” of world leaders.
 It goes on to warn that it is tremendously dangerous, considering the president’s mental state, for him to have “his finger on the triggers of a thousand or more of the most powerful thermonuclear weapons in the world.
 That means he could kill more people in a few seconds than any dictator in past history has been able to kill during his entire years in power.”
 It is worth recalling that when the president first entered office in 2017, one of the first questions he asked was, if the US has nuclear weapons, why can’t we use them?

-The book also points to the effect the president’s psychosis has had on society as a whole, creating a “malignant normality” in which “what was previously considered unthinkable becomes the norm.
+The book also points to the effect the president’s mental pathology has had on society as a whole, creating a “malignant normality” in which “what was previously considered unthinkable becomes the norm.
 Some therapists have seen patients suffering from trauma and re-trauma resulting from the president’s actions, which mimic those of an aggressive abuser.”

 So if I say that a lawless madman is running the country, it’s not hyperbole.
 It is a stark scientific and medical reality.
 The country, the world, all of us, are at the mercy of the whims of a diagnosed psychopath.
-And half the country has apparently fallen under his psychotic spell.
+And half the country has apparently fallen under his lunatic spell.

 We should all, in the interest of self-preservation, be worried about that.
 The whole country.
 The whole world.
 It’s a monkey-with-a-razor moment in the most militarily powerful nation on earth, and we—Americans and humankind as a whole—are all potential victims of it.